-Last updated on March 26, 2024
+Last updated on August 8, 2025

 Syr Gwyn, Hero of Ashvale | Illustration by Lie Setiawan

 If there’s one figure that’s particularly prevalent in most fantasy fiction, it’s that of the European medieval knight.
 I’d safely bet most of us get the same mental image when thinking of what a knight is: a mounted warrior clad in heavy armor (more often than not inspired by late Medieval armor designs), probably wearing a cape and other symbols of status and riches.
-You probably also expect these knights to be doing one of two things: either they’re loyal defenders of their kingdom or they’re off on a quest for glory, riches, or both.
+You probably also expect these knights to be doing one of two things: Either they’re loyal defenders of their kingdom or they’re off on a quest for glory, riches, or both.

 I could honestly write an entire article looking at the different ways knights have been portrayed throughout Magic’s history (Varchild’s crusaders being morally complex even if they’re presented as villains, or the Askari and their depiction of North African knights) but that’s not what we’re here for.

-With knights being such a prevalent and supported tribe (there are over 400 cards with the knight subtype), it has more than earned its place as a viable archetype.
+With knights being such a prevalent and supported type (there are over 400 cards with the knight subtype), it has more than earned its place as a viable archetype.
 So let’s look at the best knight commanders!

 What Are Knight Commanders in MTG?